 After many years working as a fullstack architect, currently I’m digging back deeper in to the security territory.
 Security does not only includes a technical point of view (how-), but also the security architecture (what-) and the security governance (why-domain).
-The according security standards are per example ISO/IEC 27001, NIST Cyber Security Framework and also older ones like COBIT etc.
+The according security standards are per example ISO/IEC 27001 or the NIST Cyber Security Framework.

 This blog post is about how to accomplish multitenancy and the software supply chain from a compliance perspective.